biggaben/DnD-CharacterSheet-Generator/BuildGuide.md

 # Building the Executable

-This document explains how to build a standalone `.exe` file for the D&D Character Sheet Auto-Fill Tool using PyInstaller.
+This document explains how to build a standalone `.exe` file for the D&D Character Sheet Generator using PyInstaller.

 ## Prerequisites